google/applied-machine-learning-intensive/v2/05_deep_learning/03_autoencoders/slides.md

 # Autoencoders

 <!--
-In this unit, we will learn about autoencoders.
+In this unit we will learn about autoencoders.
 Autoencoders are a special application of deep neural networks.
 We'll also learn about a different way to build models in TensorFlow.
-So far, we've used the `Estimator` API and the Keras `Sequential` API.
+So far we've used the `Estimator` API and the Keras `Sequential` API.
 We'll cover a new form of building models in Keras that makes building autoencoders a little more intuitive.
 -->

 ---